danchoi/soywiki/README.markdown

 that link in to it, press `,M`.
 If there is only one page that links in, you'll be taken there automatically.

-`,o` opens the first normal web hyperlink -- the ones that begin with http:// or https:// -- on or after the cursor in your default web browser.
+* `,o` opens the first normal web hyperlink

+`,o` opens the next hyperlink after the cursor.
+(These are the ones that begin with http:// or https://).
+You can also use `ENTER` when the cursor is over a hyperlink.

 Under the covers, SoyWiki uses the command `gnome-open` or `open` to launch your web browser.
 This should cover Linux Gnome desktop and OS X